 Quad-axle set means a set of four axles where:

-Forward distance, for a rigid vehicle, means the distance from the rear axis to the front of the vehicle or its load, whichever is foremost (excluding collapsible mirrors).
+Forward distance, for a rigid vehicle, means the distance from the rear axis to the front of the vehicle or its load, whichever is foremost.

 The maximum forward distance, for heavy rigid vehicles without a tow coupling, is 9.5 metres.
 Heavy rigid vehicles with a tow coupling are restricted to a maximum forward distance of 8.5 metres.

-The forward distance for trailers is defined (measured) differently depending on the specific design (see factsheet 13c).
+The forward distance for trailers is defined (measured) differently depending on the specific design (see Heavy trailers and combinations).

 Ground clearance is the distance from the ground to any part of the vehicle except for flexible mudflaps, wheels, tyres and devices designed to discharge static electricity.

 The space between any two consecutive vehicles in a combination not including the drawbeam.

 A pair of short axles in the same line across the vehicle, each axle being:

 A vehicle, including a combination truck and towed vehicle or vehicles, must be able to complete a 360 degree turn, both to the left and to the right, within a 25 metre diameter circle (kerb to kerb).
 The only projections which can be outside this circle are collapsible mirrors.
 No part of a vehicle in a combination, other than its tow coupling, may come into contact with another vehicle in the combination when performing this turn.